Eric Wilmot, Department Chair and Program Coordinator

 Applicants in the autobody repair program must meet the following physical requirements:

 Graduates may take Automotive Service Excellence (ASE) certification exams.
-Graduates are also eligible for New York State inspection certification.
+Graduates are also eligible to take the New York State inspection certification.
 Students may take the ASE exam for certification in refrigerant recycling and recovery during their senior year.

 TYPICAL FOUR-SEMESTER PROGRAM